Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 It's easy to overwater the bamboo grow mat.
 We made sure to come back after a few hours and dump extra water out of the tray.
 This probably could be lessened with practice and experience.

-When we harvested the microgreens, we smelled both the mat and the tray of soil.
+When we harvested the microgreens, we smelled the mat and the tray of soil.
 The bamboo grow mat did have an odor to it.
-However, not enough that we didn't use the microgreens.
+However, not enough that we didn’t use the microgreens.
 The microgreens grown on soil had no smell.

 Do You Have a Pinterest Microgreen Board?